 The sound of your own voice.
 Speaking.
-You probably never even give it any thought.
+You’ve probably never even give it any thought.
 I know I didn’t.
-It is just something most of us have done naturally since we were little.
-It is effortless and easy…until it’s not anymore.
-Then, it becomes a whole different world.
+It’s just something most of us have done naturally since we were little.
+Talking is effortless and easy…until it’s not anymore.
+Then, it’s a whole different world.

 In the brain, speaking is a complex process involving many parts working in cooperation and communicating efficiently.
-An interruption in any part of this process can result in communication challenges.
+An interruption in any part of the process can result in communication challenges.

-Right after my brain injury, my speech was very slurred, slow, flat without any natural rhythm or inflection.
-It was an effort to speak physically as well as mentally.
-It required conscious effort to put thoughts into speech.
-It was laborious, frustrating and mentally exhausting to talk.
-“How could something that had been so effortless…so easy…before be so damn hard now?”
-I often thought.
-The voice that I heard in my head sounded nothing like the voice that came out of my mouth.
-For a while, when I spoke I was continually surprised at the sound of it.
+Right after my brain injury, my speech was slurred, s-l-o-w, and flat without natural rhythm or inflection.
+Speaking was an effort physically as well as mentally requiring conscious effort to put thoughts into speech.
+Talking was laborious, frustrating and mentally exhausting.
+“How could something that had been so effortless…so easy, before, be so damn hard now?”
+I thought.
+The voice that I heard in my head sounded nothing like the voice that came out of my mouth because it was not impaired.
+For a while, when I spoke I was continually surprised at what came out of my mouth.

 I got the puzzled looks and “Whaaat?” from people a lot.
-People would often finish my sentences or act like they had understood me when it would become apparent that they had not.
-I found this very insulting and began telling people “If you don’t understand me, just ask me to repeat myself.
+Often, others would finish my sentences or act like they’d understood me when it would become apparent that they hadn’t.
+Finding this to be insulting, I began telling people “If you don’t understand me, just ask me to repeat myself.
 It won’t hurt my feelings.”
 I figured it was better to deal with the issue up front and put it right there on the table in an effort to make the other person and myself more comfortable.

 Through neurofeedback, Brainwave Optimization, and voice therapy, my speech has greatly improved, but I don’t think I will be posting any videos anytime soon.
 While my speech still isn’t completely normal, it’s come a long way.
 For that, I’m grateful.